 Whether you have a smaller audience following your Facebook Business Page or an audience of zero, you can still leverage your Facebook network.
 When creating a Facebook Business Page, you can like it with your personal Facebook profile.

 Then, when you set up Facebook Ad campaigns, set the target as “the people who like the Facebook Business Page and their friends.”
 Ad campaigns cost money, but it is a way to target your Facebook Friends with advertisements to keep your business in everyone’s mind.
-This way, you can still reach your sphere of influence while abiding by Facebook’s Terms of Service.
+This way, you can still reach your sphere of influence and generate leads on your own while abiding by Facebook’s Terms of Service.

 Beyond Facebook, another great social network is LinkedIn.
 Your LinkedIn profile is a great way to position yourself as a professional and an expert in real estate.